mileszs/wicked_pdf/README.md

 If one image from your HTML cannot be found (relative or wrong path for ie), others images with right paths **may not** be displayed in the output PDF as well (it seems to be an issue with wkhtmltopdf).

+wkhtmltopdf may render at different resolutions on different platforms.
+For example, Linux prints at 75 dpi (native for WebKit) while on Windows it's at the desktop's DPI (which is normally 96 dpi).
+[Use `:zoom => 0.78125`](https://github.com/wkhtmltopdf/wkhtmltopdf/issues/2184) (75/96) to match Linux rendering to Windows.

 ### Inspiration

 You may have noticed: this plugin is heavily inspired by the PrinceXML plugin [princely](http://github.com/mbleigh/princely/tree/master).
 PrinceXML's cost was prohibitive for me.
 So, with a little help from some friends (thanks [jqr](http://github.com/jqr)), I tracked down wkhtmltopdf, and here we are.